Felipe-T-Maciel/Felipe-T-Maciel/README.md

 ### Hi there, I'm Felipe 👋

 - 🌱 I’m currently learning FullStack
-- 💬 Ask me about Gym
+- 💬 Ask me about Projects and Ideas 🤑💸
 - 📫 How to reach me: felipebollauf@gmail.com
 <br>